-At Elm Tree Farm, we offer a range of opportunities for people with learning disabilities and autism to access employment support, vocational training, and maintain health and wellbeing in a safe and encouraging environment.
+At Elm Tree Farm, we offer a range of opportunities for people with learning disabilities and autism to access employment support, learn transferable skills, and maintain health and wellbeing in a safe and encouraging environment.

 As a working smallholding, care farm and social enterprise, we’re able to include the people who access our services in the everyday running of the farm and its projects.
 This means that individuals are able to make a real contribution, be part of a team, and gain experience in a genuine working environment.
 The variety of active support opportunities also allows us to provide a person-centred service to each individual, choosing projects and activities to meet their needs and interests.

 We like to give individuals the opportunity to get to know us and vice versa, so we offer a free four-week trial period during which we can establish their needs.
 We work closely with families, social workers, and the individuals themselves, to identify the projects and aspects of the farm where we feel they would thrive, and assess what support is needed.